Azure/autorest.csharp/docs/mgmt/readme.md

 ```
 mgmt-debug:
-  show-request-path: true
   suppress-list-exception: true
 ```

-The configuration `show-request-path` will add comments in front of every operation with the request path and operation Id, which is useful when you are making customization to the generated SDK.

 The configuration `suppress-list-exception` will suppress all the exceptions about the collection class without a `GetAll` method.